Hypoallergenic breeds at a glance

 - Chest tightness

-If you are not sure that you are suffering from an allergy to cats, you can request an allergy test.
-This involves either a skin patch test or a blood test.
+If you are not sure that you are suffering from an allergy to cats, you can request an allergy test, which involves either a skin patch test or a blood test.

 A natural breed of cat from Russia, the Siberian is a large, longhaired cat who are very personable and love to spend time with their human companion.
 There is no concrete proof the Siberian is indeed a hypoallergenic breed, but many breeders have reported anecdotally that allergy sufferers have had success with Siberian cats.